PacktPublishing/Linux-Kernel-Programming/README.md

 - pg 99:
     - 'Chapter 9' should be 'Chapter 10'
     - 'Chapter 10' should be 'Chapter 11'
+- pg 155:
+    - the line '// ch4/helloworld_lkm/hellowworld_lkm.c' has the letter 'w' twice; it should be:
+     '// ch4/helloworld_lkm/helloworld_lkm.c'   (thanks to @xuhw21)
 - pg 246:
     - 'via the module_parm_cb() macro' should be 'via the module_param_cb() macro'
 - pg 291: